 An IELTS score (academic) of 7.0 with no band score less than 7.0 or equivalent.

 Please see the Additional Information section below for further details on Admissions requirements including the list of formal English Language tests that the Australian Health Practitioner Regulation Agency (AHPRA) approve to meet the equivalent English entrance level.

-Equivalent to Australian Year 12 with a demonstrated proficiency in Maths at Year 11 level.
+Completion of the equivalent to Australian Year 12 with a demonstrated proficiency in Maths at Year 11 level.

 Please view the